MattThommes/amplify-react-app/README.dev.md

     9. Build Command: `npm run build`
     10. Start Command: `npm start`
     11. If you ran `amplify init` for a fresh Amplify app, continue to the next step.
 If you ran `amplify pull --appId ...` to pull down an existing Amplify app, continue to step 16.
-    12. For `Using default provider  awscloudformation ?
-Select the authentication method you want to use:`, choose `AWS profile`.
-    13. Select the profile you want to use.
+    12. Select the profile you want to use.
         * If you don’t see the correct profile, edit ~/.aws/config and ~/.aws/credentials to ensure it is present in both files.
-    14. Decide for yourself for this question:
+    13. Decide for yourself for this question:
         * `✔ Help improve Amplify CLI by sharing non sensitive configurations on failures (y/N)`
-    15. Once it finishes setting up your local and cloud environment, you should see a message similar to:
+    14. Once it finishes setting up your local and cloud environment, you should see a message similar to:
         * `Deployment state saved successfully.`
         * `✔ Initialized provider successfully.`
         * `✅ Initialized your environment successfully.`
         * `Your project has been successfully initialized and connected to the cloud!`
         * `Some next steps:`
+    15. You should see a new amplify directory appear in your project files.
     16. Visit the [AWS Amplify console](https://us-east-1.console.aws.amazon.com/amplify/home?region=us-east-1#/) to verify the app was created:
         * ![Amplify new app created](readme_images/amplify_new_app_created.png)
-7. Run `npm start` and confirm build works and default React site appears at http://localhost:3000
 8. If you haven’t already, commit and push any changes.
 Initial changes should look similar to:
     * `modified:   .gitignore`
     * `modified:   README.md`